Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 A boolean field has the following properties in addition to the common [derived field](#derived-field) settings:

 * **ajaxTogglability** - Boolean indicating whether it is possible to switch this flag with ajax or not.
-If set to `true` all view and display pages will contain corresponding links instead of only simple state images.
+If set to `true` all index and detail pages will contain corresponding links instead of only simple state images.

 The generator will treat boolean values as checkbox input elements in [edit pages](#edit-action).
-For the output in [view](#view-action) and [display](#display-action) templates the `yesno` modifier is used to show an image indicating the boolean value (green check or red cross).
+For the output in [index](#index-action) and [detail](#detail-action) templates the `yesno` modifier is used to show an image indicating the boolean value (green check or red cross).

 #### Abstract integer field